dipc-cc/hubbard/doc/examples/molecules.rst

 You can also navigate through the
-`molecule examples section <https://github.com/dipc-cc/hubbard/tree/master/examples/molecules>`_, where more molecular geometries suitable to compute with the mean field hubbard model can be found.
+`molecule examples section <https://github.com/dipc-cc/hubbard/tree/master/examples/molecules>`_, where more molecular geometries suitable to compute with the mean field Hubbard model can be found.

 #.
 We will start by building the tight-binding (TB) Hamiltonian for an sp2
    carbon-based molecule, by first reading the geometry file stored in this `file <https://github.com/dipc-cc/hubbard/blob/master/examples/molecules/kondo-paper/junction-2-2.XV>`_